EmranAhmed/woo-cart-redirect-to-checkout-page/README.txt

 === WooCommerce Add to Cart Redirect ===
 Contributors: EmranAhmed, getwooplugins
-Tags: cart redirect, redirect, redirect to checkout, redirect to page, add to cart redirect Requires at least: 4.7
+Tags: add to cart redirect, redirect, redirect to checkout, redirect to page, redirect to page product Requires at least: 4.7
 Tested up to: 4.9
 Requires PHP: 5.3